sonic-net/DASH/documentation/dataplane/dash-flow-resimulation.md

 Another typical case of flow resimulation is policy-based resimulation.
 For example, whenever a VNET CA-PA mapping is updated, we need and only need to update the flows for this single mapping.
 This requirement can be applied to other policy updates as well, for example, routing entry or port mapping.

 ### 2.1.
-Flow tracking key and flow resimulated bit
+Flow tracking key and pending resimulation bit

 To solve this, a 128-bit flow tracking key can be set in each match stage entry.
-Additionally, this key and a flow resimulated bit is added to each flow.
+Additionally, this key and a pending resimulation bit is added to each flow.

-Whenever a match stage entry is updated which has a non-zero flow tracking key specified, all flows that shares the same flow tracking key will be resimulated together, which set the flow resimulated bit in each associated flow.
+Whenever a match stage entry is updated which has a non-zero flow tracking key specified, all flows that shares the same flow tracking key will be resimulated together, which set the pending resimulation bit in each associated flow.

 ### 2.2.
 Active flow tracking